Professional Land Clearing Services in Milledgeville, GA

 • Compaction evaluation, drainage correction, and erosion control installation for new construction sites

-For professional land clearing for new construction in Milledgeville, GA, site preparation following clearing is coordinated as part of the same project.
+For new construction, site preparation following clearing is coordinated as part of the same project.

 Georgia EPD Permit Requirements

-Any land disturbance project that affects one or more acres in Georgia requires a Land Disturbance Permit (LDP) from the Georgia EPD.
+Any land disturbance project that affects one or more acres requires a Land Disturbance Permit (LDP) from the Georgia EPD.
 This permit enforces erosion and sediment control standards under the NPDES stormwater program.
-Projects near Lake Sinclair, Lake Oconee, stream buffers, or wetland areas in Baldwin County may require additional review regardless of project size.
-We guide property owners through permit questions during the site assessment — making sure your clearing project meets state requirements before work begins.
+Projects near Lake Sinclair, Lake Oconee, stream buffers, or wetland areas may require additional review regardless of size.
+We guide property owners through permit questions during the site assessment — making sure your project meets state requirements before work begins.

 Heavy equipment clearing wooded land in Baldwin County, Georgia